MagRoboticsLab/MagRoboticsLab.github.io/index.md

 ## Group News

 **2024**
+* (June 30, 2024) Our paper titled "A Wireless 6-DoF Pose Tracking System Using a Triaxially Anisotropic Soft Magnet" has been accepted by **IEEE/ASME Transactions on Mechatronics**!

 * (Jan.
 05, 2024) Our paper titled "A Compact and Robust 6-DoF Pose Tracking System Using Magnetic-Inertial Sensors and a Single Uniaxial Electromagnetic Coil" has been accepted by **IEEE Sensors Journal**!